mcpgovernance/mcp-profile-docs/source/extensions/dataParameters/index.rst

 941  DP_DataParameter                     Container for description of a data set parameter                                                               Note 1                    Note 2           Class                               Lines 942-949
 942  parameterName                        Name of Parameter                                                                                               M                         N                Class                               DP_Term
 943  parameterUnits                       Units of Parameter                                                                                              M                         N                Class                               DP_Term
-944  parameterMinimumValue                Minimum Value of Parameter                                                                                      M                         1                CharacterString                     FreeText
+944  parameterMinimumValue                Minimum Value of Parameter                                                                                      O                         1                CharacterString                     FreeText
-945  parameterMaximumValue                Maximum Value of Parameter                                                                                      M                         1                CharacterString                     FreeText
+945  parameterMaximumValue                Maximum Value of Parameter                                                                                      O                         1                CharacterString                     FreeText
-946  parameterDescription                 Parameter Description                                                                                           M                         1                CharacterString                     FreeText
+946  parameterDescription                 Parameter Description                                                                                           O                         1                CharacterString                     FreeText
 947  parameterDeterminationInstrument     Name and information about an instrument used in the determination of an observed or measured parameter         O                         N                Class                               DP_Term
 948  parameterAnalysisMethod              Name and information about an analysis method used in the determination of an observed or measured parameter    O                         N                Class                               DP_Term
 949  platform                             Name and information about a platform used to observe or measure a parameter                                    O                         N                Class                               DP_Term